dilanka-rathnasiri/blog/k8s_series/7_k8s_secrets.md

 * Secrets are stored in Kubernetes etcd data store
 * Secrets can't exceed 1 MB
 * Secrets are encoded not encrypted
+* We can encrypt data at rest as in [Encrypting Confidential Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)

 ## Types of Secrets